Accepted Students

 If you can’t find what you are looking for, please refer to the contact information on the left-hand side of the screen to contact the department directly.
 Additionally, your dedicated Admissions counselor is available to help you navigate the enrollment process.

 To apply for financial aid, students must complete a Free Application For Federal Student Aid (FAFSA) each year.
-Priority deadline for incoming students is April 1.
+Priority deadline for incoming students is March 1.
 The form can be found at www.studentaid.gov

-All students can monitor their financial aid status through the Massachusetts Maritime Academy self-service portal.
-You will receive information regarding how to access this portal via email shortly after you receive your acceptance packet from the Admissions Office.
-In addition to viewing your application status, you can also view missing documents, review/accept your financial aid offer online, print your financial aid offer letter, complete all necessary steps to finalize your aid and view important information regarding your financial aid offer as well as financial aid policies.
+You will receive information regarding how to access this portal via email shortly after you receive your acceptance packet from the Office of Admissions.
+In addition to viewing your financial aid application status, you can also view missing documents, review/accept your financial aid offer, print your financial aid offer letter, complete all necessary steps to finalize your aid and view important information regarding your financial aid offer as well as financial aid policies.

 Visit Financial Services